Czech republic

 There are no official subcategories of workers in the Czech Republic.

 Probationary periods are permitted in the Czech Republic up to 4 months (8 months for Workers in a managerial position).
-Notice is not needed to terminate an engagement contract during a probationary period.
+Reason is not needed to terminate an engagement contract during a probationary period.
+The employment relationship ends on the day the termination is delivered, unless a later day is specified.
+However, Companies may not terminate the employment relationship during the first 14 calendar days of temporary incapacity for work or quarantine of Worker.

 Workers are not entitled to benefits during the first three days of illness or injury.
 From the fourth to the fourteenth day, employers must pay 60% of the Workers average wage.
 The government picks up benefits as of the fifteenth day.